houkanshan/luo-liang.github.com/_posts/2012-11-03-WordamentInChinese.md

 - updates to dictionary is transparent

 but this also brings some challenges.
 For example, should we freeze the UI if the network connection is slow?
 We should probably do this because users really care about if the word they found exists, so if nothing is prompt after they have swiped across the board, they tend to keep swiping until a visual cue is displayed.
-And this is what the original Wordament game does, so we should probably learn from what is already a right way.
+And this is what the original Wordament game does, so we should probably learn from what is already right.

 The English words are made of characters.
 Chinese characters are made of strokes.
 Like English words, there are lot of common letter/strokes between 2 different characters.
 It is the combination of different strokes that makes lots of characters.
 We can learn from the famous 9-key Chinese input method on our smartphones that only 5 basic strokes are needed to "spell" all the Chinese characters.